nicolay-r/book-persona-retriever/README.md

 > **Updated 04/07/2024:** The complete list of applications could be found at https://github.com/nicolay-r/book-persona-retriever/tree/complete-edition

 * `e_pairs` -- response generation and response prediction for the given **dialogue pairs** aka CONV-turns

+## Limitations

+There are following limitations of the proposed system within its present implementation:
+1. **NER** -- due to the focus of the `e_pairs` applicatio towards LDC construction, we adopt **already pre-annotated** speakers **with their name variations** (Coreference Resolution).
+If you wish to address on the related limitation, there is a need to provide [the related support here](https://github.com/nicolay-r/book-persona-retriever/blob/master/e_pairs/s0_0_chars_annot.py).

 # Datasets